Harshyadav02/Aapka-Aspataal-By-Flask/README.md

 Now navigate to the **Aapaka-Aspataal** directory by

     cd Apaka-Aspataal
 Run the following command for installation of all the packages and libaries required for the project.
+Make sure you have activated virtual environment.

     pip install -r requirement.txt

+## 5. Importing the .sql file to our database.

+Login to your mysql server.
+Create a new database name it `HOSPITAL`.
+Now run the following command

+    source /path/to/Aapaka-Aspataal/BILLING.sql

+## 6. Changing the credentials.

+Open `init.py` and `db.py`  and change your `username` and `password` to your actual username and password.

-## 5. Runing the Application
+## 7. Runing the Application

 To run the application just run the init.py file by: